 A virtual public workshop was held on December 16, 2020, at 6 p.m. on Zoom, an online video/audio conference platform, due to COVID-19 pandemic health concerns.
 The meeting was hosted jointly with a Yuba County Planning Commission meeting to bolster attendance.
-The workshop flyer and presentation were translated into Spanish and published on the County website and distributed to stakeholders with the English versions.
-Spanish translation was also available at the workshop.
 Five planning commissioners and five community members joined, including a representative from the Regional Housing Authority.
-No attendees identified themselves as Spanish speakers in need of translation services.
 The County presented information on the following topics: